tejasmagar/CWRC-GitServer/README.md

 ### Demo

-The code in this repository runs the [CWRC GitHub Sandbox](http://208.75.74.217/editor_github.html).
-The same code is easily (for someone with some development experience) installed on any server to run your own instance.
+The [CWRC GitHub Sandbox](http://208.75.74.217/editor_github.html) uses the NPM package published from this repository along with the code in [CWRC-Git](https://github.com/cwrc/CWRC-Git), [CWRC-Writer](https://github.com/cwrc/CWRC-Writer),[CWRC-GitWriter](https://github.com/cwrc/CWRC-GitWriter), and [CWRC-GitDelegator](https://github.com/cwrc/CWRC-GitServer).
+The same code is easily (for someone with modest development experience) installed on any server to run your own instance.

+You can find an explanation of how all the parts coordinate in the [CWRC-GitWriter README](https://github.com/jchartrand/CWRC-GitWriter/blob/master/README.md)

 ### Setup